 - You’re under the care of a doctor and get services under a plan of care created and reviewed by a doctor.

-- You must need, and a doctor must certify that you need, 1 or more of these services:
+- You need, and a doctor must certify that you need, 1 or more of these services:

 - Intermittent skilled nursing care (other than drawing blood)